ManishLade/coding-practice/how-to-success-in-programming-interview.md

 1. The technique that will be used during a interview.
 1. The solutions for problems from LeetCode and HackerRank.

+## Basic Data Structures
 ## Array
-* Technique
+* Pattern
   Whenever getting a problem that related to array, ask yourself the following questions:
   1. Is the array sorted?
 If not, does sorting the array help to simplfy the problem?
   2. Can I use two and / or multiple pointers?
 The two pointers could be composed as a sliding window.
 Or, the two pointers could be put at the beginning and end of the array.
 Both sliding window and beginning-end pointers could help to reduce the time / space complexity.

 ## Linked-list
 * Technique
+1. Reverse a linked-list
+2. Merge sorted linked-list
-1. How to sort linked-list in Onlog(n) [time complexity]?
+3. How to sort linked-list in Onlog(n) [time complexity]?

+## Stack

+## Queue

 ## Binary Tree
 * Technique
+1. DFS / BFS
+2. Rebuild binary tree from in-order / pre-order or pre-order / post-order
+3. BST
-1. How to generate a BST from a list?
+4. How to generate a BST from a list?
+5. Typical interview questions:
+LCA
+Sum in a path
+etc

+## Heap

+## Priority Queue

 ## Graph
-*Technique
-1. Topology sort

-## Dynamic Programming
 * Technique
+1. DFS / BFS
+2. Topology sort

+## Advanced Data Structure
 ## Disjoint Set
 * Technique